 Same pattern, different gesture

-The concrete-like finish of the steel, in combination with the bold welds give an autonomous feel to the design.
-Shapes and details which refer to our earlier works as a signature to our atelier.
+The concrete-like finish of the steel, in combination with the greasy welds, give the design an autonomous appearance.
+Shapes and details refer to our earlier works as a signature for our studio.